Applies to all Braniff School of Liberal Arts, College of Business, and School of Ministry graduate students receiving

 6) A student who does not meet SAP at the end of the Financial Aid Warning period is placed on Financial Aid Suspension.
 He or she can make a formal written appeal to the Vice President of Enrollment Management for the reinstatement of financial aid for one semester.
 An appeal can be made in the event of the death of a student's relative, injury or illness of the student, or other special circumstances.
 If an appeal is granted a student will be put on Financial Aid Probation and will receive financial aid for one additional semester.
-A student on Financial Aid Probation must reach a 66% pace and earn a 3.0 cumulative GPA by the end of the probationary semester or meet other academic standards set by the Vice President of Enrollment Management in order to have their Financial Aid reinstated.
+A student on Financial Aid Probation must reach 66% pace and earn a 3.0 cumulative GPA by the end of the probationary semester or meet other academic standards set by the Vice President of Enrollment Management in order to have his or her Financial Aid reinstated.

 7) If a student receiving financial aid withdraws after the term begins, the student must notify Financial Aid.
 Per federal regulations, the Office of Financial Aid will perform a return of funds calculation.
 Once a student attends beyond the 60% point of the term, he or she has earned 100% of all aid.
 A complete withdrawal prior to then, however, will result in aid that must be returned to its program(s).
 The percentage of aid that must be returned for federal funds may also be applied to state and institutional funding.
 This may result in the student may owing a balance in with Student Account Services.
 Prior to returning, the student must pay that balance in full.
 (Changing all courses to audits counts as withdrawal for financial aid purposes).